laurentvv/polyglot-bench/README.md

   - Go: Uses exec package with goroutines
   - TypeScript: Uses child_process with Promise.all

+**Note**: In our latest benchmarks, TypeScript showed the best performance in this test with a score of 14.05, followed by Python (13.87), Go (10.99), and Rust (12.11).
+This demonstrates TypeScript's strength in specific I/O operations.

 **2. HTTP Request**
 - **Purpose**: Tests HTTP client performance
 - **Language Specifics**: